 Let your child have fun and experiment with their appearance with temporary hair dye.
 The great thing about hair color is its many choices, making it easy to create a look that lets them stand out from the crowd.
 If your daughter’s favorite hue is orange, why not let her add streaks of orange to her hair?
 Or perhaps a softer approach with pastel shades.
 The appeal of colored hair is its versatility.
 You can leave the hair up or down when it comes to styling, but a ponytail is one of the simplest and most practical options.
 It can be done low or high and takes little to no skill to achieve.
 Pulling the hair away from the face will keep it out of the eyes and off the neck, making it a cool option for warmer climates for a little one who’s on the go.

 8. Cornrow Braids

-Cornrow braids are one of the most popular braided hairstyles and are also quick and easy to install; this is great for those little ones who do not want to be sitting in a salon chair for hours.
+Cornrow braids are one of the most popular braided hairstyles and are quick and easy to install; this is great for little ones who do not want to sit in a salon chair for hours.
 Cornrows are created close to the scalp using the underhand technique, resulting in raised braids.
 Depending on your preference, you can create a simple look or opt for a more intricate hairstyle, but the appeal of these braids is that they are a protective style.
-They can be made on hair of varying lengths, including short hair, and are fantastic for preventing friction and breakage and aiding natural hair growth.
+They can be made on the hair of varying lengths, including short hair, and are fantastic for preventing friction and breakage and aiding natural hair growth.